Applied Health Economics & Outcomes Research

-The Graduate Certificate in AHEOR requires completion of 15 credits or 5 courses, all of which can be applied to the MS-AHEOR.
+The Graduate Certificate in AHEOR requires completion of 15 credits, all of which can be applied to the MS-AHEOR.

-The MS-AHEOR requires completion of 39 credits or 12 courses and a Capstone Project that is presented on campus to peers and faculty following completion of coursework.
+The MS-AHEOR requires completion of 33 credits.
+The Capstone Project is presented on campus to peers and faculty following completion of coursework.

 - Earned baccalaureate degree with approximate GPA of 3.0 or higher